 Sally brings with her an open, down-to-earth style that affirms the gifts of each person as well as the unique gifts of each family.

 Sally accompanies families who may feel tired, stuck in chaos, and ready to throw in the towel.
-Adoptive families may face unique challenges that require a supportive professional who has personal and professional knowledge of attachment adaptations, trauma responses, anxiety, grief, and the adoption circle.
+Adoptive families may face unique challenges that require a supportive professional who has personal and professional knowledge of attachment adaptations, trauma responses, anxiety, grief within the adoption constellation.
 As an adoptive parent of three, Sally has faced both the joy and struggle of parenting.
 When working with you, she will bring her personal and professional experience using a sensitive, non-judgmental approach as she helps you find renewed hope and joy for yourself and your family.

-During the coaching relationship, she holds you and your family as complete and capable while needing support, understanding, and options.
-Building on your strengths, she helps you create strategies, develop unique skills, and establish clear goals so you can calm the chaos, reclaim your family...and yourself.
+During the coaching relationship, she holds you and your family as complete and capable as you seek support, understanding, and options.
+Building on your strengths, she helps you create strategies, develop unique skills, and establish clear goals so you can calm the chaos, reclaim your family, and reclaim yourself.

 Often, the stress of family life makes it difficult for adoptive families to schedule appointments during typical hours or travel far to an office session.
-Recognizing this need, she meets with clients at various times and places (homes, coffee shops, or over-the-phone) .
+Recognizing this need, she meets with clients at various times and places (homes, coffee shops, over-the-phone or video conference).

 Sally also offers seminars and presentations at various adoption conferences and venues around the country and co-facilitates a Minneapolis area transracial adoption parent support group through NACAC (www.nacac.org).

 Sally's writing on ambiguous loss can be seen in the March/April 2019 Fostering Families Today national magazine.
-Along with her coaching colleague Gayle, Sally is co-authoring a book that helps Christian families and communities welcome and embrace adoptees and their families which is planned for publication in late 2019.
+Along with her coaching colleague Gayle, Sally is co-authored Reimagining Adoption: What Adoptees Seek from Families and Faith, a book that helps Christian families and communities welcome and embrace adoptees and their families.

 “Mrs. Ankerfelt’s participation in our program was an excellent addition.
 Her topics were very poignant to our participants and her ability to immediately bond with them made the workshops so much more personal.
 We look forward to a long and wonderful relationship with Mrs. Ankerfelt and GIFT.” -- Bohdana P., U.N.A.
 Soyuzivka